saml-dev/MMM-Traffic/README.md

 ```
 interval: 120000 //2 minutes
 ```
-Translate the text used when loading the initial commute time.
+The text used when loading the initial commute time.
 ```
 loadingText: 'Loading commute...'
 ```
-Translate the text used in front of the commute time.
+The text used in front of the commute time.
 ```
 prependText: 'Current commute is'
 ```